Paul Clayton (singer): Personal life

 Clayton's sexual identity emerged during college.
 The university had an almost entirely male student body, and a gay subculture had existed there for many years.
 Due to the university's conservative values, it all remained closeted.
 Throughout his life Clayton remained closeted, only having a private romantic life.

-In February 1966, Paul and two friends were arrested in a federal drug raid on three houses in the university neighborhood in Charlottesville, VA.
+In February 1966, Paul and two friends were arrested in a federal drug raid on three houses in the university neighborhood in Charlottesville, Virginia.
 As he was arrested he is quoted as saying, "I'm much more concerned with Gingerbread (a song he was writing at the time) than marijuana."
-Although the raid produced an ounce of marijuana, the charges were dropped on March 14, 1967, against the 36-year-old Folklorist on the grounds of illegally obtained search warrants.
+Although the raid produced an ounce of marijuana, the charges were dropped on March 14, 1967, against the 36-year-old folklorist on the grounds of illegally obtained search warrants.

-Suicide
+Death

 Just a few days after his drug charge was dropped, on March 30, 1967, Clayton died by suicide at his apartment in New York, using an electric heater into his bathtub.
 He is buried at Oak Grove Cemetery, New Bedford, Massachusetts.